 Ben Stiller originally wrote Tropic Thunder intending to play Tugg Speedman's agent Rick Peck himself, with Keanu Reeves as Speedman.
 Then, Owen Wilson was going to play Peck, but after his attempted suicide he was replaced by Matthew McConaughey.
 Also, Mos Def turned down the role of Alpa Chino.

 Hitman was screwed up in the last moment by Executive Meddling.
-The near-final script, floating in the Internet, has no mention of where did Number 47 come from, no mention of the infamous train swordfight scene, more backstory for Nika and the Big Bad, 47 is chased by Spetsnaz instead of the Agency, a shootout between 47 and Spetsnaz commandos on a moving train (and they're rappeling from helicopters, no less!), Agent Markov being The Man Behind the Man and Mike Whittier foiling his plan by giving the recording from the bug he planted on him to a Russian general.
+The near-final script, floating in the Internet, has no mention of where did Number 47 come from, no mention of the infamous train swordfight scene, more backstory for Nika and the Big Bad, 47 is chased by Spetsnaz instead of the Agency, a shootout between 47 and Spetsnaz commandos on a moving train (and they're rappelling from helicopters, no less!), Agent Markov being The Man Behind the Man and Mike Whittier foiling his plan by giving the recording from the bug he planted on him to a Russian general.

+When production began on the first Police Academy movie, Bruce Willis, Judge Reinhold, Tom Hanks, and Michael Keaton all auditioned for the role of Carey Mahoney, before it ended up going to Steve Guttenberg.
 Also, Warner Bros. originally offered the role of Commandant Eric Lassard to Robert Conrad, who turned it down and regretted it later.

-Two Hundred Motels, Frank Zappa's intended fantasy about the things that can make a band go crazy during a tour, had a series of troubles during the production, finishing with only a third of the script filmed.
+200 Motels, Frank Zappa's intended fantasy about the things that can make a band go crazy during a tour, had a series of troubles during the production, finishing with only a third of the script filmed.
 A new plot was made in the editing room with the material gathered, and was released in 1971.

 Also by Zappa, was 1969 project Uncle Meat, which was aborted in an even earlier stage of production.
 A direct-to-video release in 1987 gathered the little that was filmed, including behind the scenes and footage of live concerts with spoken and musical material that were to be worked upon in the film.
 Although the movie project remained in obscurity, the soundtrack was released in 1969 and is regarded by fans as a high point in Zappa's career.